Code-Institute-Submissions/OliHickie-shakennotstirred_OctResub/TESTING.md

 - Originally, 'Cocktails' was called 'Recipes' and 'My Recipes' had the title 'My Cocktails'.
 The wording Cocktails and Recipes was swapped to give the user a clearer idea of the function of these pages.

 - The recipe card had a button to click in order to take the user to the recipe page.
-Instad, this has been been removed and now, the card is a clickable anchor link performing the same function.
+Instead, this has been removed and now, the card is a clickable anchor link performing the same function.
 Visually, this created less clutter on the page with the removal of many buttons.

 - Reviews were listed with the newest review first.